domcode/rafflers/README.md

 ## Getting Merged Quickly
 - Please throw in an install.sh if you're using something besides PHP or Python.
-- Wacky GIFs isn't required in your PR standards but is encouraged (see YoloSR-2).
+- Wacky GIFs aren't required in your PR but are encouraged (see YoloSR-2).